 Images that you use in our blog posts and pages are of multiple types.
 They are JPEG, GIF, and PNG and may have their pros and cons.
 Among these JPEG is known to be the best image file type that can be excellent in terms of image quality even after image compression or resizing.

 Other image type PNG is an ideal choice for logos since it’s probably the best for designing small images in high resolution.
-However sometimes due to high quality display it results in larger file size that eventually hits page’s search performance.
+However sometimes due to high-quality display, it results in a larger file size that eventually hits the page’s search performance.

-GIFs are also a good choice for small images but avoid using them on product photos or lagers images.
-JPEG is the best among all as its able to keep file sizes small without losing image quality.
+GIFs are also a good choice for small images but avoid using them on product photos or larger images.
+JPEG is the best among all as it's able to keep file sizes small without losing image quality.

 Image Site Map: